Kright/ScalaGameMath/pga3d/README.md

 // Applying a motor to a point (combined rotation and translation) val transformedPoint = motor.sandwich(point)

-// Computing the exponential of a bivector (results in a motor) val motor = bivector.exp()
+// Computing the logarithm of a motor val bivector = motor.log()

-// Computing the logarithm of a motor (results back in a bivector) val bivector = motor.log()
+// Computing the exponential of a bivector (results back in a motor) val motor2 = bivector.exp()

 ```

 ### Other classes: